-Taxpayers are not allowed to deduct VAT on purchases of hospitality and gastronomic services.
+Taxpayers are not allowed to deduct VAT on purchases of hospitality and gastronomic services, unless they are subject to resale (re-invoicing).

 Refund of VAT

 If input VAT in any given settlement period exceeds the amount of output VAT, the taxpayer can deduct the surplus from output VAT in subsequent periods or choose to be reimbursed for the difference into their bank account.